Ramprasad-Group/polyVERSE/Other/chi_parameter/README.md

 The data has been made available along with the following paper:

-Deepak Kamal, Huan Tran, Chiho Kim, Yifei Wang, Lihua Chen, Yang Cao, V. Roshan Joseph, and Rampi Ramprasad, [Estimation of the Flory-Huggins interaction parameter of polymer-solvent mixtures using machine learning](https://doi.org/10.1557/s43579-022-00237-x), MRS Communications, 12, 1096–1102 (2022).
+Janhavi Nistane, Lihua Chen, Youngjoo Lee, Ryan Lively and Rampi Ramprasad, [Estimation of the Flory-Huggins interaction parameter of polymer-solvent mixtures using machine learning](https://doi.org/10.1557/s43579-022-00237-x), MRS Communications, 12, 1096–1102 (2022).

 The dataset comprises 7 columns: